General information

 Pricing is broadly consistent across the major metro markets:

-• Same-day metro window (90 minutes to 4 hours): $10 to $25, depending on courier and time of day.
+- Same-day metro window (90 minutes to 4 hours): a fee that varies by courier and time of day.

 Some private health insurers and DVA recipients are eligible for delivery rebates or free delivery for chronic-condition scripts.
 Ask your fund or the pharmacy.